I also think a canoe tour can be part of a perfect one day in Alleppey.

 Remember that it’s a human-powered boat (rowing!) and it takes time to get to the smaller canals from Alleppey town.

 So rowing 1 hour out (to allow time for 1 hour back) may not be as good as a longer canoe ride coming from town.
+(That’s if your canoe ride starts in town.
+If you’re taking a bus to start your canoe, then chances are you’re starting quite close to the smaller backwater canals.
+In that case, 1-2 hours will be fine if you want JUST the canoe ride!)

-But a proper full-day village canoe tour can encompass a few different aspects that can make you feel like it is totally worth it… depending on what’s worth it to you!
+A proper full-day village canoe tour can encompass a few different aspects that can make you feel like it is totally worth it… depending on what’s worth it to you!

 If you’re still looking for a cheaper way to get out on the water, this is the ultimate cheap way to see the Kerala backwaters.

-So, more about what was included in my canoe village tour!
+More about what was included in my canoe village tour!

 Ride to the ferry station